This Mindful Choices Couples Program is About You

 You might be thinking these are things you already do, and that may be true – sometimes!
 However, let’s be honest.
 Consider the following questions.

 Do you ever find yourself getting into an argument you didn’t intend to be in?
 Have you noticed that arguments generally don’t go well, yet you find yourself in arguments anyway?
 Do you find yourself getting defensive?
 Do you ever find yourself being hijacked by strong emotions, swept away by a tsunami of emotion rather than responding effectively?
 Do you find yourself in discussions where neither one of you is feeling listened to or understood, interactions that go nowhere and where both of you feel upset and disappointed?
 Do you ever find yourself responding in habitual ways that don’t seem to bring about the results you’d like?
 Do you find yourself sometimes reacting ineffectively and destructively, saying all the wrong things, rather than responding in a positive and productive way?

 Relax, it’s really just how us humans tend to be in relationships.
 We’re not consistently good at it.
 In fact, few relationships are truly successful.
 It’s the human condition.
 Rather than being mindful, most of us are on relationship autopilot much of the time.

-    Being on autopilot means sometimes having your emotions and bad habits take command.
+Being on autopilot means sometimes having your emotions, negative thoughts, and bad habits take command.
 If either one of you is in fight or flight mode, it’s not going to work.
 If you’re both in fight or flight mode, it’s a total disaster – no exceptions!